top of page

 Staying 2 to 3 days in Cinque Terre is perfect.
 Many people only visit on a day trip, which is fine if that's all you have time for.
 But if you can, stay longer to truly explore the towns of Cinque Terre.

 The train makes it easy to get between all the towns.
-Most visitors will arrive by 10 am and leave by 6 pm, so if you're staying in Cinque Terre, you'll get to take advantage of the quiet mornings and evenings.
+Most visitors will arrive by 10 am and leave by 6 pm, so if you're staying overnight in Cinque Terre, you'll get to take advantage of the quiet mornings and evenings.

 If you have 3 days to spend in Cinque Terre, you can also use one day to visit nearby towns and explore more of this part of Italy.